Cockapoos are a cross of cocker spaniels and poodles. Read this article to know more about this wonderful breed.

 Bathing and Brushing

 If you have a bathtub, fill it halfway with water.
 Make sure that the water is warm and not hot.
 Always remember to make the dog’s bathing experience pleasant, and avoid associating any unpleasant or painful things to it, which could cause it to hate bathing the next time.
 After filling the tub, bring your cockapoo inside and latch the bathroom door, just in case it jumps out and creates a mess in the whole house.
 Give him a minute to get used to the water.
-Cockapoos love swimming, and are very naughty in this regard.
-They’ll start splashing water everywhere.
-You could give him his favorite toy to play with in the water.
+Cockapoos love swimming.
+Give him his favorite toy to play with in the water and watch as the fun begins.
 Pour water gradually over your pet, and use a dog shampoo, preferably a tear-free one, to clean the coat.
 Clean your dog very neatly, covering each and every area of its body; the tail, spine, anal area, ears, and armpits.
 Be gentle, so that your dog feels your touch to be comforting.
 After you have applied the shampoo, rinse it thoroughly with water, ensuring that all the shampoo has been washed away.
 A conditioner meant for dogs could be used to keep the long coat silky and soft.

 As you would anyway be washing every inch of your dog, you could use this opportunity to carefully examine it for rashes, infections, ticks and fleas, skin irritations, and other health concerns.
 Next is drying.
 Use a big towel to blot as much water possible from its body.
 Use a small soft towel to clean sensitive parts, like the ears, eyelids, nose, etc. Blow drying the dog’s coat makes the task faster.
 But be careful that you hold the blow dryer at a considerable distance and hover it all over its body continuously.
 Holding it too close or focusing on one area only may cause the dog’s skin to burn, leaving it in pain.
 Make the process rewarding by giving the dog its favorite snack.
 This positive reinforcement would make it love this experience, and it would eagerly look forward to it in the future.